 Minimum boundary setbacks vary depending on the site and the existing neighbouring development.
 Some examples are provided below.

-The approval for most proposals can be handled by a building certifier and does not require Council approval.
+The approval for most proposals can be handled by a building certifier and does not require Council approval, however a referral agency response from Council may be provided as part of the application.
 City Plan provides alternate siting acceptable outcomes to the QDC - MP 1.1 – Design and siting standard for single detached housing - on lots under 450m² in the Dwelling house (small lot) code.

-If a proposal complies with the acceptable outcomes of the Dwelling house (small lot) code and any alternate siting provision of that code, an application for a siting variation will not be required.
+If a proposal complies with the acceptable outcomes of the Dwelling house (small lot) code and any alternate siting provision of that code, an application for a siting variation may not be required.

-If a proposal does not comply with the acceptable outcomes of the Dwelling house (small lot) code, including building within the building envelope, a development application is required, not a siting variation.
+If a proposal does not comply with the acceptable outcomes of the Dwelling house (small lot) code, including building within the building envelope, a development application may be required.